Tupac Shakur: C. Delores Tucker lawsuit

-Death
+Murder and aftermath

-On the night of September 7, 1996, Shakur was in Las Vegas, Nevada, to celebrate his business partner Tracy Danielle Robinson's birthday and attended the Bruce Seldon vs. Mike Tyson boxing match with Suge Knight at the MGM Grand.
-Afterward in the lobby, someone in their group spotted Orlando "Baby Lane" Anderson, an alleged Southside Compton Crip, whom the individual accused of having recently tried to snatch his neck chain with a Death Row Records medallion in a shopping mall.
+On the night of September 7, 1996, Shakur was in Paradise, Nevada, to attend the Bruce Seldon vs. Mike Tyson boxing match with Suge Knight at the MGM Grand.
+Afterward in the lobby one of Knight's associates spotted Orlando Anderson, a South Side Compton Crip, and told Shakur he had tried to rob them earlier that year.
 The hotel's surveillance footage shows the ensuing assault on Anderson.
 Shakur soon stopped by his hotel room and then headed with Knight to his Death Row nightclub, Club 662, in a black BMW 750iL sedan, part of a larger convoy.

-At about 11 pm on Las Vegas Boulevard, bicycle-mounted police stopped the car for its loud music and lack of license plates.
-The plates were found in the trunk and the car was released without a ticket.
-At about 11:15 pm at a stop light, a white, four-door, late-model Cadillac sedan pulled up to the passenger side and an occupant rapidly fired into the car.
+At about 11 p.m. on Las Vegas Boulevard, bicycle-mounted police stopped the car for its loud music and lack of license plates.
+The plates were found in the trunk, and the car was released without a ticket.
+At about 11:15 p.m. at a stop light, a white, four-door, late-model Cadillac sedan pulled up to the passenger side and an occupant rapidly fired into the car.
 Shakur was struck four times: once in the arm, once in the thigh, and twice in the chest with one bullet entering his right lung.
 Shards hit Knight's head.
 Frank Alexander, Shakur's bodyguard, was not in the car at the time.
 He would say he had been tasked to drive the car of Shakur's girlfriend, Kidada Jones.

 Shakur was taken to the University Medical Center of Southern Nevada where he was heavily sedated and put on life support.
 In the intensive-care unit on the afternoon of September 13, 1996, Shakur died from internal bleeding.
-He was pronounced dead at 4:03 pm.
+He was pronounced dead at 4:03 p.m.
 The official causes of death are respiratory failure and cardiopulmonary arrest associated with multiple gunshot wounds.
 Shakur's body was cremated the next day.
 Members of the Outlawz, recalling a line in his song "Black Jesus", (although uncertain of the artist's attempt at a literal meaning chose to interpret the request seriously) smoked some of his body's ashes after mixing them with marijuana.